26Kenn07/Sports_Action_Detection_Using_YOLO/README.md

 ## Sports Action Detection Using YOLOv8
-▶Using YOLOv8 we are detecting various actions in Cricket🏏, Volleyball🏐 and Badminton🏸.
+▶Using YOLOv8 we are detecting various actions in Cricket🏏, Volleyball🏐 and Tennis🎾.

 ▶Then convert the YouTube videos into frames using "Data Collection for YOLO.ipynb" and annotate them using labelling.